databricks/reference-apps/logs_analyzer/chapter1/spark.md

 * All IPAddresses that have accessed this server more than N times.
 * The top endpoints requested by count.

-Before we run anything, let's understand the code.
+Let's understand the code first before running the example.

 The main body of a simple Spark application is below.
 The first step is to bring up a Spark context.
 Then the Spark context can load data from a text file as an RDD, which can then process.
-Finally, before exiting the function, we stop the Spark context.
+Finally, before exiting the function, the Spark context is stopped.

 ```java
 public class LogAnalyzer {